Cephalowat/PSFalcon/README.md

 ### Debugging

-Adding the `-Debug` flag to any command will output the entire response, response header and command inputs to `.\<trace_id>.json` for troubleshooting purposes.
+Adding the `-Debug` flag to any command will output to json for troubleshooting purposes.